DancingSandwich/note/README.md

 ## Description

-This application helps user to lookup weather forecase for any city of their choice.
+This application helps user to create and save notes.

-I wanted to create an application which helps users to check the weather of their city.
+I wanted to create an application which helps users to check the notes at any time.
+This front end app saves the notes so that use can open it later and even on different browser without losing their notes.

 ## Table of Contents (Optional)